sheebajoseph/myprojects/README.md

 # safetone
-Application to send a signal from dangerous zone.
+Application to send a signal from dangerous zone for android.